amanisakif/Scriptorium-library-management-system/README.md

 # Scriptorium Library Management System

 This project is a Flask-based web application for managing books, users, and loans in a library.
 The project includes detailed setup instructions, an explanation of the file structure, and guidance on how to run the application.
-This README has been written to match your code and meet the assessment requirements.

 ---